cxc330/EECS391_prog3/README.md

 ###Using The Provided Shell Scripts
 We have included a shell script for each of the 4 parts of this assignment.
 Please run each of the script separately in order to get the result you are looking for.
 The files are:
-section2partA.sh for Gold: 200, Wood: 200, and no BuildPeasant
+- section2partA.sh for Gold: 200, Wood: 200, and no BuildPeasant
-section2partB.sh for Gold: 1000, Wood: 1000, and no BuildPeasant
+- section2partB.sh for Gold: 1000, Wood: 1000, and no BuildPeasant
-section3partA.sh for Gold: 1000, Wood: 1000, and yes BuildPeasant
+- section3partA.sh for Gold: 1000, Wood: 1000, and yes BuildPeasant
-section3partB.sh for Gold: 3000, Wood: 2000, and yes BuildPeasant
+- section3partB.sh for Gold: 3000, Wood: 2000, and yes BuildPeasant

+To Clean Up:

+To clean up all the necessary files, we have included a shell script called clean.sh, it will remove all .class files in bin and src, as well as all txt files.

+	./clean.sh

 ###Using Commands
 To Compile: